Former landscaper pleads guilty to 8 murders in Canada

 His landscaping business was small, but he periodically hired workers, including a 40-year-old man who disappeared in 2010.

-Police set up a special task force to look into the disappearances of men in the Gay Village area of Toronto shortly after some went missing.
-McArthur was arrested six months later.
+Police set up two special task forces to look into the disappearances of men in the Gay Village area of Toronto after some went missing.

 The alleged victims fit a pattern: Most were of Middle Eastern or South Asian descent and lived on the margins of Canadian society, their disappearances attracting little attention.